 The Assessing Division of the Finance Department is responsible for the preparation of the regular and special assessment rolls, maintenance of real and personal property record files, revisions of assessment rolls, maintenance of the certification levels required by law, and the preparation of reports and administrative assistance dealing with property, taxation and any other matters as required by the City.

-The Assessing staff is responsible for the oversight and administration of the City's Property Assessing System, including any necessary interfacing with the State Tax Commission, Michigan Tax Tribunal, Livingston County Equalization Department and City of Evart Board of Review.
+The Assessing staff is responsible for the oversight and administration of the City's Property Assessing System, including any necessary interfacing with the State Tax Commission, Michigan Tax Tribunal, Osceola County Equalization Department and City of Evart Board of Review.
 This includes the planning, and participating in the appraisal of real and personal property and the compilation of the City's assessment rolls; and at minimum includes the following components: